Strategies to Help When Your Teen is Shutting Down

 It’s not always easy.
 And sometimes it feels intimidating or scary to approach your teen who isn’t giving you much feedback, but they need you and your authentic self.
 Continue to be there.
 Focus on slowing yourself down.
 You don’t solve their feelings right then and there?
 That’s okay.
 By slowing down and being present with your teen, you will be connecting with them and modeling for them how they can be with themselves and manage overwhelming feelings.
 That will ultimately be how you work through and navigate the shutting down.

-Interested in counseling for teen anxiety in Colchester, Connecticut or Falls Church, Virginia?
+Interested in therapy for teen anxiety in Colchester, Connecticut or Falls Church, Virginia?

 Previous